hungles/ansible_proyects/copy-sshkey/README.md

 # SSH Key Copy Program

 This program is designed to copy your SSH keys from the machine running the program to a specified user on target machines.
-The user to which the keys will be copied can be specified in the `user: insertar_usuario` section of the `copy-sshkey.yml` file.
+The user to which the keys will be copied can be specified in the `user: insert_user` section of the `copy-sshkey.yml` file.

 ## Requirements